-This chart provides a quick summary of how much Napa County Office of Education plans to spend for 2022-23.
+This chart provides a quick summary of how much Napa County Office of Education plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: Napa County Office of Education plans to spend \$49,055,913.01 for the 2022-23 school year.
-Of that amount, \$3,022,135.00 is tied to actions/services in the LCAP and \$46,033,778.01 is not included in the LCAP.
+The text description of the above chart is as follows: Napa County Office of Education plans to spend \$56,590,444 for the 2023-24 school year.
+Of that amount, \$3,034,621 is tied to actions/services in the LCAP and \$53,555,823 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

 NCOE's LCAP focuses on actions/services and related expenditures to meet the educational needs of students in NCOE's Juvenile Court and Community School program (JCCS).
 The LCAP describes how JCCS is addressing gaps in students' learning, providing access to technology and connectivity, and attending to the social-emotional needs of students and staff.
 The rest of the budgeted expenditures not included in the LCAP will be used in the following ways to continue to support our educational programs.
 NCOE has obligations for programs that provide services to school districts in Napa County (e.g. career technical education classes, after school programs, preschool and special education preschool); for administrative functions such as fiscal and LCAP oversight and support for school districts in the county; and for programs providing support to school districts and nonprofits statewide under contract with CDE or other state and federal agencies.
 NCOE is also responsible for the countywide coordination of educational services for students who are expelled, and for foster youth.
-The 2022-2023 budget for countywide coordination of services for foster youth is \$151,967.88.
-The total 2022-2023 budget for JCCS including coordination of services for expelled students is \$2,768,985.
+The 2023-2024 budget for countywide coordination of services for foster youth is \$151,967.88.
+The total 2023-2024 budget for JCCS including coordination of services for expelled students is \$3,034,621.

-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year intends to increase or improve services for high needs students in the LCAP.
-Napa County Office of Education plans to spend \$719,519.00 towards meeting this requirement, as described in the LCAP. n/a
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year intends to increase or improve plans to spend \$985,775 tow ve services for high need vards meeting this require s students in the LCAP. ement, as described in t Napa County Office of Education he LCAP.

-In 2022-23, Napa County Office of Education is projecting it will receive \$628,538 based on the enrollment of foster youth, English learner, and low-income students.
-Napa County Office of Education must describe how it 2022-23 Local Control Accountability Plan for Napa County Office of Education
+In 2023-24, Napa County Office of Education is projecting it will receive \$\$521,824 based on the enrollment of foster youth, English learner, and low-income students.
+Napa County Office of Education must describe how it